-Materials and Methods Study area, animals and collection of milk samples about 50 kms from Morogoro municipality.
-The climate in Mgeta is fairly temperate with temperature ranging from 11 to 23°C and high precipitation, which favours production of dairy goats.
-Milk samples were collected from 50 lactating does kept by the farming households (one sample per animal per household).
+Study area, animals and collection of milk samples

+This study was conducted in Mgeta division found at 1,550 and 1,750 metres above sea level on the western slopes of the Uluguru Mountains, about 50 kms from Morogoro municipality.
+The climate in Mgeta is fairly temperate with temperature ranges from 11 to 23°C and high precipitation, which favours production of dairy goats.
+Milk samples were collected from 50 lactating does kept by the farming households (one sample per animal per household) in Mgeta.
 The farming households were participating in a dairy goat up-scaling project conducted by researchers from SUA and their participation was voluntary.
-The farmers are spread in five villages in the division (Nyandira, Tchenzema, Mwarazi, Ndugutu and Kibagala) and only 10 households per village were involved in the study.
-Twenty (20) samples were picked from fresh milk bulked at two collection centres (10 samples per collection centre) while five (5) others were processed milk (either pasteurized milk or voghurt) from the processing centre at Nyandira.
+The farmers are spread in five villages in division (Nyandira, Tchenzema, Mwarazi, Ndugutu and Kibagala) and only 10 households per village were involved in the study.
+Twenty (20) samples were picked from milk bulked at two collection centres (10 samples per collection centre) while and five (5)others were processed milk (either pasteurized milk or voghurt) from the processing centre at Nyandira.
 From the goats, milk was obtained directly from the doe after complete milking and measuring milk yield (MY) at morning milking (between 7 and 10 am).
 At the collection centres the sampling was between 10 to 11 am when all farmers have bulked the milk and samples were obtained from the containers.
 At the processing centre the samples were obtained on one day after sampling in the villages.
 Each sample was about 100 mls in sterile falcon tubes.
 A cool box with ice blocks (about 4°C) was used in packing the samples which were transported to SUA within Morogoro municipality on the same day.
 Care was taken not to contaminate the milk during sampling and delays were avoided.
 Preservation was done with potassium dichromate pellets and sampling was extended for two weeks.
 The collection and processing centres are owned by the association of these farmers known as TWAWOSE